 On November 3, 2020, Birmingham voters overwhelmingly approved the Birmingham Parks and Recreation Bond.
-The Parks and Recreation Board and City staff will provide public engagement opportunities to plan and prepare for upcoming parks projects.
 Projects on the priority list included improvements at numerous City parks, playgrounds, the Rouge River trail system, and additional amenities including a pickleball court and splash pad.
-In addition, projects may include capital improvement upgrades within the parks system, such as an expanded irrigation system at Springdale Golf Course and new locker and meeting rooms at the Birmingham Ice Arena.
+In addition, projects may include capital improvement upgrades within the parks system, such as an expanded irrigation system at Springdale Golf Course.
 Projects identified evolved from the previous Parks & Recreation Master Plan and from community-wide input.
 The bond approval allows for funding to advance these and other projects.